 CROWN Act Kansas & Missouri

-Under current Kansas and Missouri statute, this type of discrimination is legal.
-Unfortunately cases like these are not rare and under current state law, this form of discrimination is legal.
+Under the current Kansas and Missouri statutes, this type of discrimination is legal.
+Unfortunately, cases like these are not rare and under current state law, this form of discrimination is legal.

 The CROWN Act